 Johnny Morgan, Kuehny, Jeff S.

 In addition to planting a tree in the Burden woods, each family will receive a tree seedling to plant at home.
-The seedlings are provided by the Louisiana Department of Agriculture and Forestry.
+The seedlings are being provided by the Louisiana Department of Agriculture and Forestry.

 The LSU AgCenter and the LSU College of Agriculture